 Achieving social justice takes time, effort and working in partnership.
 We campaign to ensure migrants’ voices are heard in Ireland, end racism, highlight the acute needs of victims of trafficking and improve the immigration system.
 We partner with the National Transport Authority on the largest anti-racism campaign in the country and as lead members of Turn Off the Red Light we played an active role in the introduction of the Sexual Offences Act 2017.

 Our advocacy work is informed by research and evidence.
 We have produced ground-breaking pieces of research on topics including the challenges of inclusion, family reunification, children’s experiences of the immigration system, migrants’ experiences in Ireland, taking racism seriously, anti-trafficking and the feminisation of migration.
 At any given time our team are involved in a wide variety of research programmes within Ireland and across Europe.

 We provide training on immigration systems, political participation, cultural diversity and other areas relating to migrant people’s rights.
-In 2016 a total of 800 people were provided with training and assistance by our integration team about combatting racism and encouraging political participation.
+In 2018, 700 people were provided with training and assistance by our integration team about combating racism and encouraging political participation.
 We also delivered more than 20 trainings to Citizens Information Centre staff, students and other professional bodies on immigration and related laws.

 Our first duty is to empower people from a migrant background to claim their own rights.
 We work closely with people to ensure their rights are upheld and wider law reform is achieved, providing helpline support to thousands and more specialised legal support to those who need it.
 We also provide training for migrant people, supporting effective integration and provide a platform for migrants to reclaim their own rights.